 Can we stop pretending that Jamie Spears did Britney a favour by petitioning to end the conservatorship

-Early this week, Jamie Spears officially did what we’ve all been waiting for his daughter to do.
+In mid-September Jamie Spears officially did what we’ve all been waiting for his daughter to do.
 He legally petitioned to end her conservatorship.
 And it was met with… scepticism.
 Understandably.

 Because Britney Spears’ father hasn’t exactly been the hero of this story.
 Orchestrating Britney’s career since 2008, he was head of both her personal and financial conservatorship before a bout of ill health forced him to step down from the latter.
 He’s controlled her income and estate and much of her life during that time, and she has been less than thrilled with his stewardship.